Flagger

 --set password=replace-me

-Expose Grafana through the public gateway by creating a virtual service (replace example.com with your domain):
+Expose Grafana through the public gateway by creating a virtual service (replace example.com

 - "grafana.example.com"

-- public-gateway.istio-system.svc.cluster.local
+- istio-system/public-gateway

 Save the above resource as grafana-virtual-service.yaml and then apply it:

-kubectl apply -f ./grafana-virtual-service.yaml
+Copy kubectl apply -f ./grafana-virtual-service.yaml

-Navigate to http://grafana.example.com in your browser and you should be redirected to the HTTPS version.
+in your browser and you should be redirected to the HTTPS version.